 (b) A Transaction will be initiated by Counterparty offering to buy from, or sell to, Enron, by “clicking” on the designated spaces on the Website.
 The Website is not, and shall not be construed as, an offer to buy or sell by Enron.

 (c) Enron may accept or reject Counterparty’s offer at its sole discretion.
-A Transaction shall be deemed executed at the time that Enron first signifies its acceptance of Counterparty’s offer, accessible on the Website server.
+A Transaction shall be deemed executed at the time that Enron first signifies its acceptance of Counterparty’s offer, accessible on the Website server, whether the Website server is accessible by the Counterparty at that time or not.
+Counterparty is taken to have waived the right to receive any other communication of acceptance of the offer.

 (d) Each Transaction entered into by Counterparty through the Website will be executed with the Enron entity that is a party to the master agreement with Counterparty applicable to such Transactions, if any, or, if no such master agreement or other written agreement is in place, the Enron entity identified on the GTCs applicable to such Transaction and posted on the Website.